Soft and Chewy Molasses Cookies with wonderful spices and rolled in sugar. A cookie that screams holiday cheer!

 Molasses cookies taste sort of like a gingersnap cookie, except they aren’t as strong and they’re soft, instead of crunchy.
 Their unmistakable flavor comes from cinnamon, cloves, ginger, and of course, molasses.
 The smell while they’re baking is amazing!

-Tips for Making This Molasses Cookie Recipe
+Molasses Cookie Recipe Tips

 - Use Dark Molasses.
 Light molasses lacks flavor and blackstrap molasses is too strong and bitter.